RunnerMom/MyGarden/README.md

 3. Upon placement of an order, seller will receive a text message from the application stating.
 "Order has been placed for XXX items, Pickup requested at 5pm tonight."

 ====================================
-Status: Incomplete
+Status:
-Twilio and Gmaps widgets working
+Twilio and Gmaps widgets working --- garden app incomplete